 We love Christmas, especially with all the festive cooking and treats you can make and also buy if you don’t have time.
-And if you want to stick to plan you totally can, you just need the willpower to do it, easier said than done though isn’t it?

 What I will say about this recipe is to taste as you go, you may find you want it a little sweeter, or even a little more tart, you may also want to swap the Port to another beverage or even just leave it out altogether, it is simply down to each individual.
 Amaretto, sherry, brandy and even vodka all go nice in this sauce.

 Some recommended items from our kitchen for this dish…

 - Double sided dry and liquid measuring spoons for times when you need to measure both liquid and dry ingredients.

 - Zester, does exactly what it says it does.
 Always handy to have one in the drawers.

 - Heat proof jars (please note the links can often change the listings so double check these are indeed heatproof, if they can store jams/preserves then they are fine to use).

 Don’t forget to take a pic of your dish and tag us over on Instagram or Facebook @hickmans_slim_kitchen we love to see the recreations.

 Also please make sure you credit us when sharing our recipes on social media.
 You can do this by directly linking back to the blog or tagging our social media pages.

 Please note some posts contain affiliate links, you can find out what that means here.